top of page

 Help get action on speed limit reductions in southern Pumicestone Passage by reporting inappropriate actions on the water.
 See how to report here.

-Chat about the threats turtles face within your extended social circles, to help make the broader community aware of the problem, and the need for a comprehensive Turtle Protection Strategy for Bribie Island.
+Chat about the threats turtles face within your extended social circles, to help make the broader community aware of the problem, and the need for better protections for Bribie Islands marine and nesting habitats.

 Contribute your spare time and skills to BIEPA Projects.